 - Response to an intrusion is delayed since a human responder has to reach the location.

-Benefits of using drones for perimeter security
+Benefits of using perimeter security drone

 Drones have the following advantages over a conventional security system: